-After notification to the union at the area/regional level, residual vacancies are withheld at the same or lower level in all crafts in the affected installation, and residual vacancies at the same or lower level in surrounding installations.
+After notification to the Union at the Area/Regional Level, residual vacancies may be withheld at the same or lower level in all crafts in the affected installation, and residual vacancies at the same or lower level in surrounding installations.
 Residual vacancies in other crafts at the same or lower level in the losing/surrounding installations may also be withheld for the involuntary reassignment of employees identified as excess to the needs of the installation to which assigned.